codefresh-io/docs.codefresh.io/_docs/pipelines/create-pipeline.md

    max-width="30%"
    %}
 #### Commit resource files and create pipeline
-Once CSDP generates the manifests, and you validate them, you commit all the changes.
+Once Codefresh generates the manifests, and you validate them, you commit all the changes.
 The commits are synced to the Git source defined for the pipeline, and then synced to the cluster.

 ### How to: Create a Delivery Pipeline
-Follow the step-by-step instructions to guide you through Delivery Pipeline wizard and create a CSDP pipeline.
+Follow the step-by-step instructions to guide you through Delivery Pipeline wizard and create a Codefresh pipeline.

-1. In the CSDP UI, go to [Delivery Pipelines](https://g.codefresh.io/2.0/pipelines){:target="\_blank"}.
+1. In the Codefresh UI, go to [Delivery Pipelines](https://g.codefresh.io/2.0/pipelines){:target="\_blank"}.
 1. Select **+ Add Delivery Pipeline**.

   {% include